 I recommend Chris Mercer’s excellent article on Buy Sell Agreements in the June 2011 edition of the CPA Journal.

 Mercer Capital: “Promissory notes are used frequently as a funding mechanism when buy-sell agreements are triggered.
 However, most buy-sell agreements reflect very little thought or negotiation regarding the promissory notes that they contain. . . .
-Promissory notes issued pursuant to the operation of buy-sell agreements are fairly common and often do […]
+Promissory notes issued pursuant to the operation of buy-sell agreements are fairly common and often do not […]